flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-25-qq/index.md

     _key: card-7-adf2fb90-05ea-44f3-81d3-1457705ad55b
   - order: 7
     body: >-
-      > ‘Versace has struggled with its accessories business, and Michael Kors could help them with that.”
+      > "Versace has struggled with its accessories business, and Michael Kors could help them with that.”